nonomal/teleport/rfd/0127-encrypted-session-recordings.md

 For AWS KMS and GCP KMS things are a bit trickier.
 They both prevent exporting private key material and importing bare public keys.
-In order to circumvent this, we can create share-able KMS keys by:
+In order to circumvent this, we can create share-able KMS keys using the following flow:

-- Generating a new KMS key.
+- Initial auth server generates a new "root" KMS key.
-- Using that key to generate an asymmetric data key, exporting the encrypted private key and saving it for future sharing.
+- Generate an asymmetric data key, export the encrypted private key, and save it for future sharing.
 - Import the generated asymmetric key back into KMS.
 This requires reencrypting in software and exposes the private key to the Teleport process.
-- Decrypting file keys for replay would happen entirely within KMS.
+- Decrypti file keys for replay within KMS using the imported asymmetric key.
+- New auth server enters cluster and detects an inaccessible key.
+- New auth server adds an "unfulfilled" key to the active keys list along with a public import key.
-- When a new key is published with an import key, we will again reencrypt in software by using the original KMS key generated in the first step and the encrypted private key.
+- Initial auth server will reencrypt the original private key in software using the provided import key, fulfilling the new auth server.
+- The new auth server now has access to the same private key in order to decrypt historical recordings.

 One final alternative would be to fallback to the intermediate software key originally proposed in this RFD.
 However, it exposes private key material to